 Specific registration dates and course schedule for each term are available through the College's web site or from the Office of Enrollment Services (www.hccc.edu/schedule).
-Students must see an academic/faculty advisor before registering for classes and obtain the advisor's signature on the registration form.
+Students in academic foundations and ESL courses must register with an advisor.
+Degree program ready students are strongly encouraged to seek approval from an advisor prior to utilizing the self-registration option online.
 Students are encouraged to register as early as possible to ensure the best possible option for course offerings and scheduling.